 I also feel grateful to those who wrote about my books.
 Most of these texts are illuminated, written with love and deep insight, analytical thought, and helped me as a writer and as a human being.
 But no criticism can make a book better, or the opposite, than it is.
 Because it is always a subjective testament, in terms of the intellectual capacity of the one who writes it.

-Home, primal symbol of the soul ■ Don't leave on the waters ■ We are Gods' defeated, a new years eve story ■ Miracles get angry when you don't believe in them ■ The destrucion of a place ■ The ancient hubris in our days ■ What do we get from the riddle of life?
-Victory or defeat? ■ Decay ■ The crisis in our life ■ Les Misérables by Victor Hugo in our days ■ The Loneliness ■ The new millennium ■ Christmas Days ■ The violence of times.. ■ Oh, these frightened children's eyes ■ 17 writers for the Olympic Games, 2004 ■ After the end of the Olympic Games
+Home, the archetypal symbol of the soul ■ Don't leave on the waters ■ We are Gods' defeated, a new years eve story ■ Miracles get angry when you don't believe in them ■ The destrucion of a place ■ The ancient hubris in our days ■ What do we get from the riddle of life?
+Victory or defeat? ■ Decay ■ The crisis in our life ■ Les Misérables by Victor Hugo in our days ■ The Loneliness ■ The new millennium ■ Christmas Days ■ The violence of times.. ■ Oh, these frightened children's eyes ■ 17 writers for the Olympic Games, 2004 ■ After the end of the Olympic Games ■ A desolate sense that hurts ■ "A writer's workspace and the obsession of writing, also: when the story comes to mind"

 "Thucydides and Athenian Imperialism" by Jacqueline De Romilly ■ The being and the world - The lesser known side of Iris Murdoch through her philosophical thinking ■ Traditional songs as content of Greek consciousness ■ The evergreen tree, lectures and articles about Greek culture, by George Thomson ■ Medieval triptych by Tasos Athanasiadis ■ Days of Anger by Sylvie Germain